Quantcast

 How is beef protein powder made?

-2. Hydrolysis: The beef is subjected to hydrolysis, a process that breaks down the proteins into their constituent amino acids using water, heat, and enzymes.
-This step makes the protein more digestible and bioavailable.
+• Hydrolysis: The by-products undergo hydrolysis, a process that uses water, heat, and enzymes to break down the proteins into their constituent amino acids.
+This step makes the protein more digestible but does not fundamentally alter its amino acid composition, which is predominantly collagen.

-4. Drying: The purified protein is then dried using spray drying or freeze drying methods to convert it into a fine powder.
-This step ensures the powder has a long shelf life and is easy to mix into liquids.
+• Drying: The purified protein is dried using methods like spray drying or freeze drying to produce a fine, shelf-stable powder.

 What’s so special about protein powder made from beef?